Owl4444/MEMZ_Nyan_MBR/README.md

 # MEMZ Nyan MBR

+More about this on my blog : https://blog.0wl.sg

 ## Debugging
 I have extracted the bootloader portion of the malware and would want to debug the initial bootloader.